Elektrobit/ebcl_template/container/README.md

 # SDK Docker container

-This folder contains the container layers used by the EB corbos Linux SDK.
+This folder contains the sources of the EB corbos Linux (EBcL) SDK container.
+This container allows bulding of EBcL images from image descriptions, packaging of applications for Debian/Ubuntu/EBcL, and development of Linux/Ubuntu/EBcL applications.

+The different feature groups are bundled into container layers.